SPECIAL WEB OFFER! $39.00 with free shipping!

 ABOUT THE AUTHOR

 While pursuing his profession, Marvin continued to explore his interest in railroads as a writer, photographer, and historian.
-In 2007 he co-authored and self-published Birmingham Rails—The Last Golden Era with Lyle Key, a long-time railroad buddy and college fraternity brother.
-The book was well received by both rail fans and the general public, and the limited edition sold out within ten months of publication.
+In 2007 he co-authored and self-published Birmingham Rails—The Last Golden Era with Lyle Key, a fellow rail fan and college fraternity brother.
+The book received positive reviews in both the national and local press, and the limited edition of 1,900 copies sold out within ten months of publication and remains out of print.
+In 2009, Birmingham Rails was honored by the Railroad & Locomotive Historical Society with the George W. Hilton Book Award, the highest recognition given to a book on American railroad history.

-Following publication of Birmingham Rails, Marvin helped found and served as first president of the Mid-South Chapter of the Railway & Locomotive Historical Society, headquartered in the historic Southern Railway depot in Leeds, Alabama.
-Marvin remains active as the chapter’s newsletter editor, and is helping to develop the depot’s Frank Ardrey exhibit dedicated to the work of Birmingham’s most noted rail photographer.
+Following publication of Birmingham Rails, Marvin helped to found the Mid-South Chapter of the Railway & Locomotive Historical Society, headquartered in the historic 1884 Southern Railway depot in Leeds, Alabama.
+He served as the chapter's first president and edits the chapter's bi-monthly publication, The Mid-South Flyer, covering railroad history in the Mid-south region.
+More recently, he curated the Frank F. Ardrey Exhibit at the Leeds depot, showcasing the work of Birmingham’s most noted railroad photographer.

 In this first book-length history of Birmingham's Terminal Station, rail historian Marvin Clemons has gathered extensive documentation and assembled scores of colorful photographs and illustrations commemorating the 50th anniversary of the fall of Birmingham's Terminal Station, once heralded the "great temple of travel."